 lke-group.com Listed by incransom Ransomware Group

-On February 4, 2026, the incransom Ransomware Group listed LKE Group on its leak site, confirming that internal files had been exfiltrated from the German company that designs and builds custom transport equipment for warehouses, factories, and logistics centers.
+On February 4, 2026, the incransom Ransomware Group listed LKE Group on its leak site, claiming that internal files had been exfiltrated from the German company that designs and builds custom transport equipment for warehouses, factories, and logistics centers.

 Public reporting indicates the incident stems from a ransomware attack in which the group gained access, encrypted systems, and then exfiltrated internal documents before publishing a sample on its dark-web blog.
 LKE Group employs roughly 500 people and generates approximately $30.4 million in annual revenue.
 The exposed material consists of internal files; the exact volume and specific data types remain unclear from available screenshots and postings.
 No customer or employee personal data has been publicly detailed on the leak page, though ransomware incidents of this nature frequently include employee records, contracts, and operational spreadsheets.